wp-plugins/groupdocs-viewer-for-dot-net-html5-document-viewer/readme.txt

 == Installation ==

 <strong>Please note:</strong> In order to use this plugin, you will need to buy a GroupDocs.Viewer for .NET Library license.
 We offer a free evaluation version so that you can test it before committing.
-For more details on the library, please <a href="http://groupdocs.com/dot-net/document-viewer-library" target="_blank">see the product page</a>.
+For more details on the library, please <a href="http://groupdocs.com/dot-net/document-viewer-library" target="_blank">see the product's page</a>.

 1. Upload the entire `groupdocs-viewer-for-dot-net-html5-document-viewer` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the `Plugins` menu in WordPress.